linuxtest50/shadowsocks/README.md

 **Use OpenVZ VM that supports vswap**.
 Otherwise, the OS will incorrectly account much more memory than actually used. shadowsocks-go on OpenVZ VM with vswap takes about 3MB memory after startup.
 (Refer to [this issue](https://github.com/shadowsocks/shadowsocks-go/issues/3) for more details.)

 If vswap is not an option and memory usage is a problem for you, try [shadowsocks-libev](https://github.com/madeye/shadowsocks-libev).

+# Design For Multi User In Single Port Mode

+In shadowsocks first connection, client will send cipher’s IV to server first, and then do the rest works.
+If we want to use single port with multi user mode, we can send a integer (4 bytes) first and then cipher’s IV at every connection created.

+In server side, we use a map to store userID and it’s cipher.
+In client side, every connection created to server we should send 4 bytes userID first and then rest data.